Tilea Campaign Part 29

 Antonio Mugello’s letter continued

 I even heard one fellow, Pavonan by his accent, say that the dwarfen king in the mountains has made a pact with the verminkind, to bring about an end to their meddling in the dwarfs’ mines.
-I voiced my doubt, telling the man that the dwarfs of Karak Borgo have always craved trade, and the sort of destruction the ratto uomo cause would not be at all conducive to such.
+I voiced my doubt, telling the man that the dwarfs of Karak Borgo have always craved trade, and the sort of destruction the uomini ratto cause would not be at all conducive to such.
 He just laughed, saying that would be presuming the king of the dwarfs is in command of his wits, whilst his companion spat and declared no dwarf could be trusted.

 I have no doubt that the following intelligence is known to you, what with your closer proximity to Pavona, but it is clear that Duke Guidobaldo’s realm has suffered dreadfully during the winter, both due to its precarious state after being ravaged by the ogres and then as a consequence of the army of the VMC’s siege.
-Duke Guidobaldo’s own army is said to be fragmenting – indeed only yesterday I saw with mine own eyes some of Reman bravi who marched away with the Pavonans (to become notorious for the raid on Spomanti), back here upon the streets of Remas.
+Duke Guidobaldo’s own army is said to be fragmenting – indeed only yesterday I saw with mine own eyes some of Reman bravi who marched away with the Pavonans (to become notorious for the raid on Spomanti), had returned to the streets of Remas.
 Such mercenary bravi could hardly be expected to honour their contract with Pavona when there is nothing but misery and hunger for them there.
 The Pavonan people are now sadly starving, for the duke took food from them to feed his soldiers.
-Furthermore, he has defaulted on so many loans over the last years that not one banking family is prepared to do business with him, and traders demand payments of gold in advance.
-What will come of all of this, I know not.
-Possibly his own subjects will revolt, turning against him, or perhaps he will resort again to acts of piracy and murder?
-Maybe his realm will simply diminish and fade into obscurity?

 Or, and this is what plagues my nightmares, perhaps he thinks to regain his power and wealth by means of a verminous pact?
-Could it be that Duke Guidobaldo of Pavona – desperate as he is, humiliated, his pride in shatters, his realm suffering, known to be capable of such lies and treachery as would put the ratto uomo to shame – could it be that it was he who summoned the verminkind?
+Could it be that Duke Guidobaldo of Pavona – desperate as he is, humiliated, his pride in shatters, his realm suffering, and commonly known to be capable of such lies and treachery as would put the uomini ratto to shame – could it be that it was he who summoned the verminkind?

+Of course, as yet it is unknown whether the verminkind will indeed amass in any strength; nor whether they intend a minor interference or a major incursion; nor whether they have in mind the destruction of the whole of Tilea of just some part thereof.
 What is known for certain, however, is that the Vampire Duchess has yet to be defeated.
-Twice before she has sent armies south of Ebino, and it has taken battle after battle to prevent her further advance.
-Her aggressiveness is proven – if she is not destroyed then she will almost certainly send forth her armies again and again until she has the whole peninsula beneath her foul feet.
+Twice before she sent armies south of Ebino, and it has taken battle after battle to prevent her further advance.
+Her aggressiveness is proven.
+If she is not destroyed then she will almost certainly send forth her armies again and again until she has the whole peninsula beneath in her evil grip.

-All the reports coming from the Reman soldiers under Lord Alessio’s command agree that Duchess Maria once again resides in Ebino.
 The walled and moated city teems with her undead servants.
 Every tower parapet is guarded by unblinking eyes.
-Every tomb, grave and burial pit in Ebino and Miragliano lies empty, the occupants now busied in the duchess’s service.
+Every tomb, grave and burial pit in Ebino and Miragliano lies empty, the occupants now busied in her wicked service.

 Mugello’s letter is continued after the following story …